Here’s how to cook asparagus so that it’s full of flavor! It’s easy to make roasted, grilled, sautéed and more.

 - In a frittata!
 Try Asparagus Frittata with Feta.

 Here’s how to cook asparagus so that it’s full of flavor!
-It’s easy to cook roasted, sauteed and steamed: then spritz with lemon and serve.
+It’s easy to make broiled, roasted, grilled, and sauteed.

 - 1 pound asparagus